Arm-China/Compass_Onnxruntime/.github/README.md

 ## Build

-### prepare aipu-toolkit
+### prepare zhouyinpu-toolkit

-The aipu-toolkit is a high-level interface for accessing Zhouyi NPU, which is included in the "Zhouyi" NPU Compass SDK MiniPkg.
+The zhouyinpu-toolkit is a high-level interface for accessing Zhouyi NPU, which is included in the "Zhouyi" NPU Compass SDK MiniPkg.
-Zhouyi Execution Provider implements deep learning inference on Zhouyi NPU via aipu-toolkit.
+Zhouyi Execution Provider implements deep learning inference on Zhouyi NPU via zhouyinpu-toolkit.

 | onnxruntime version | MiniPkg version |
 | ------------------- | --------------- |